Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 ## Outline
 - Create a separate outline document (e.g., Chapter###-outline.md)
 - Start each scene with a clear problem or obstacle the characters face.
+- Make a natural, mystery-driven progression (one unfolding problem -> investigations -> solution).
+- Each scene starts with a clear Problem.
 - Use "But/Therefore" to show each attempted solution and the resulting complication or consequence.
 - Avoid jumping straight to aftermath—show the process, struggle, and decision-making.
 - Each bullet should follow logically from the previous one, building tension and stakes.